Quadratic word equations with regular constraints and the exponent of periodicity: The Main Result

-By \prref{lem:playground} we can now talk about the players of the strongly connected component~$\cC$, the set of which we denote by $\wt{\cX}_\cC$.
-The lemma also informally states that, within~$\cC$, we may restrict our analysis to the respective playgrounds and treat all non-players as if they were constants.
-Be aware however that, even though the set of players $\wt{\cX}_\cC$ depends only on $\cC$, the playground itself and the arrangement of players within it may vary between states.
+Since $\wt{\cX}_{E} = \wt{\cX}_{E'}$ for all states $E, E'$ in $\cC$ by \prref{lem:playground}, we can now talk about the players of the strongly connected component~$\cC$, the set of which we denote by $\wt{\cX}_\cC$.
+The lemma also states that, within~$\cC$, we may restrict our analysis to the respective playgrounds and treat all non-players as if they were constants.
+Be aware however that, even though the set of players~$\wt{\cX}_\cC$ depends only on $\cC$, the playground itself and the arrangement of players within it may vary between states.
+For an equation $E = (U = V,\cX,\mu) \in \cC$ with playground $(\wt{U}, \wt{V})$, we split the set of players $\wt{\cX}_E$ into a disjoint union of \emph{balanced} and \emph{unbalanced} players, where a player $X \in \wt{\cX}_E$ is \emph{balanced} if $|\wt{U}|_X = |\wt{V}|_X = 1$, and \emph{unbalanced} if either $|\wt{U}|_X = 2$ or $|\wt{V}|_X = 2$.
+As for the playground itself, the notion of balanced and unbalanced players depends on the particular equation $E$ within the strongly connected component $\cC$.